South Sudan

 BACKGROUND:

 Some herding and farming communities, who have a history of competing over resources, continue to engage in violent inter-communal clashes, as well as cattle raiding and revenge killings.
 The increasing scarcity of resources as a result of climate change has exacerbated this fighting.
-According to the UN Mission in South Sudan (UNMISS), at least 323 civilians were killed in inter-communal or political violence between 1 September and 30 November, including 27 women and 21 children.
+During the last quarter of 2023, the UN Mission in South Sudan (UNMISS) documented 862 victims of inter-communal and political violence, including 406 people killed, 293 injured, 100 abducted and 63 subjected to sexual violence.

 Ongoing instability has its origins in a war that resulted in an estimated 400,000 people killed between December 2013 and August 2015 as the Sudan People’s Liberation Army (SPLA) and armed rebels from the opposition SPLA-In Opposition perpetrated war crimes and crimes against humanity, including extrajudicial killings, torture, child abductions and sexual violence.
 Despite the signing of numerous peace agreements between 2015 and 2018, intermittent fighting and ethnic violence continued.
-In September 2018 a Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS), brokered by the Intergovernmental Authority on Development (IGAD), was signed by the parties to the conflict – including President Salva Kiir and then former Vice President and opposition leader Riek Machar – formally ending the civil war.
+In September 2018 a Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS), brokered by IGAD, was signed by parties to the conflict – including President Salva Kiir and then former Vice President and opposition leader Riek Machar – formally ending the civil war.
 The subsequent formation of the Transitional Government of National Unity (TGoNU) in 2020 provided an opportunity to address divisions and support sustainable solutions to the conflict.
-However, bitter disagreements between and within parties of the TGoNU have widened divisions in the country and further exacerbated tensions at the local level.
+However, bitter disagreements between and within parties of the TGoNU have widened divisions and further exacerbated tensions at the local level.

-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), over 9.4 million people – more than two thirds of the population – need humanitarian assistance.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), over 9 million people – more than two thirds of the population – need humanitarian assistance.
 OCHA has reported that the most vulnerable, including women, children, the elderly and disabled, are bearing the brunt of the prolonged crisis as ongoing clashes exacerbate the humanitarian situation.
-An estimated 2 million people remain internally displaced and 2.23 million have fled to neighboring countries.
-South Sudan is one of the most dangerous countries for humanitarian workers, with more than 143 killed since 2013.
+An estimated 2 million people remain internally displaced and 2.28 million have fled to neighboring countries.

 RECENT DEVELOPMENTS:

-South Sudan’s long-delayed elections are scheduled to be held in December 2024.
-Despite the many delays in holding the election, the UN Special Representative of the Secretary-General for South Sudan warned that the country is not yet in a position to hold a credible election.
-Among other concerns, security sector reform remains significantly behind schedule and the permanent constitution-making process is delayed by 15 months.
-While members of the National Election Commission, the Political Parties Council and the National Constitution Review Commission were appointed in November, complaints have been submitted about whether their composition is in line with the R-ARCSS.
-During December a UN report on UNMISS warned that potential election-related violence is a major security and civilian protection concern in 2024.
+Concerns also remain regarding South Sudan’s electoral preparedness.
+Despite many delays in holding elections – as mapped in the R-ARCSS – the UN Special Representative of the Secretary-General for South Sudan cautioned that the country is not yet in a position to hold a credible election.
+Security sector reform and the permanent constitution-making process remain significantly behind schedule.
+While members of the National Elections Commission (NEC), the Political Parties Council (PPC) and the National Constitutional Review Commission (NCRC) were appointed in November, complaints have surfaced regarding whether their composition is in line with the R-ARCSS.
+The PPC, NEC and NCRC are also reportedly unfunded and non-operational.
+In a press release on 20 March the SPLM claimed that other provisions included in the R-ARCSS do not have to be established before holding elections, such as a new census, a permanent constitution and the return of refugees.

 ANALYSIS:

 The influx of small arms, light weapons and ammunition during South Sudan’s civil war has increased the enduring risk of atrocities, with the accessibility of weapons to civilians and youth groups making inter-communal clashes more deadly.
-The armed conflict and continued violations of ceasefire agreements underline the importance of the UN Security Council (UNSC)-imposed arms embargo and targeted sanctions.
+The armed conflict and continued violations of ceasefire agreements underline the importance of the UNSC-imposed arms embargo and targeted sanctions.

 A pervasive culture of impunity continues to fuel resentment, recurring cycles of armed violence and atrocity crimes.
 Neither the government nor opposition groups have held perpetrators within their own ranks accountable for past or current atrocities and none of the transitional justice mechanisms provided for by the R-ARCSS, including the Hybrid Court, have been established.